The person at the center of this case

 Physical description: 6 ft 0 in, 160 lbs, hair: Blond/Strawberry, eyes: Blue.
 Investigating agency: Alaska State Troopers | 010019662 | 2001-04-02.

-James A Mills was last known to be on the fishing vessel Arctic Rose on April 2, 2001
+James A Mills was last seen on the fishing vessel Arctic Rose when it sank approximately 205 miles northwest of St. Paul Island

 Any information, no matter how small, could be crucial to solving this case.